After a 2 year delay we finally got to go on our long-awaited Puglia family holiday in May 2022 and it was every bit as good as we hoped it would be.

 And the best thing about all this?
 It’s free!
 You can discover all the best things to do in Puglia without spending a penny.
 Just being there, discovering one old town after the next, is the best thing you can do on a Puglia family holiday.
 (If you ask me).

-So, if that has talked you into planning a Puglia holiday here’s a little look at everything we did on our trip.
+So, if that has talked you into planning a Puglia holiday here’s a closer look at our Puglia itinerary and everything we loved about it.

 This post contains affiliate links